 Pick an application and find two or three papers that have described approaches to this application.
 Or, if there are no papers on this specific application, describe work that may be relevant.
 For example, if you are interested in AR for navigation in an underground mine, find some papers that describe navigation techniques for environments that are similar to underground mines (and perhaps discuss why these approaches are relevant, or have shortcomings).

-For graduate students, one must select at least two conference papers or one journal paper.
+For graduate students, one must select at least two conference papers (over seven pages) or one journal paper.

 Where to find papers

 Below are some prominent conferences or journals dedicated to AR or containing high-quality AR research:

 - IEEE International Symposium on Mixed and Augmented Reality (ISMAR)

 - IEEE Transactions on Visualization and Computer Graphics